KentHaeger/SaveOurShip2/Changenotes.md

 June 18 2025
 - Sending shuttle to strafe or bomb mission now auto-activates target selection for shuttles.
 - Added unfogging on shuttle arrival, to fix the issue with landing to enemy shuttle bays.

+In testing:
+- Fixed the issue with TWR for ships with less than 5 parts.
+- Added TWR view for all ships in debug mode tooltip.
+- Added Auto-target command for player ship tactical console.
+- Added debug-mode-only ship parts for automatic testing of new accuracy.
+- Added code for automatic accuracy testing.